kolbyn24/Notes/03 - Content/XSS.md

 ### Steal the value of hidden input fields on a page

+Using BEEF can be an easier way to steal HTML pages and Form Values if you are having trouble with the below

 Let's say the target web page contains a hidden input field with an id of "secret":
 ```
 <input type="hidden" id="secret" value="sensitive_value">
 ```

-You can also change this from getElementById to getElementById if its using name instead of id.
+You can also change this from getElementById to getElementsByName if its using name instead of id.

 An attacker can inject a malicious script that retrieves the value of the hidden input field and sends it to a remote server.